Atychiphobia – Fear of Failure

 There are two types of people who use computers; those that fear them and those that don’t.
 The ones that don’t fear them tend to find computers relatively easy to use.

-The same applies to most endeavors such as dancing and public speaking.
+The same applies to most endeavors such as dancing (thus I can't dance) and public speaking.

 Computers are not mysterious, dangerous items.
 Besides pushing one off your desk or pouring a soda in one (which we all want to do!), it is very difficult to permanently damage a computer.
 The very worst thing that the average user can do is erase the hard drive.

 If you happened to accidentally erase your hard drive your computer will do nothing.
 Disaster?
 It is if all you corporate data was lost.
 But that is why we create backups of important data.
 If you don’t you are taking a dangerous road.
 Hard drives can, like anything in the universe, break at anytime.
 Murphy’s Law states it will be the worst possible time.